55+ Best Instagram Spots in San Francisco for Unique Photos

 Bay Bridge

-The Bay Bridge is not photographed as much as its orange counterpart just a few miles up the road, but it is quite a beautiful bridge, especially at night.
+The Bay Bridge is not photographed as much as its golden counterpart just a few miles up the road, but it is beautiful, especially at night.

-At night, the Bay Bridge lights up and reflects into the water below.
-While this time of day may not be good for portraits or getting that Instagram shot, it is a fun time to break out the tripod and work with some long exposures.
+The Bay Bridge lights up at night and reflects into the water below.
+While this time of day may not be suitable for portraits or getting that Instagram shot, it is a fun time to break out the tripod and work with some long exposures.

 The best location to photograph the Bay Bridge is along the Embarcadero near Cupid’s Span.